 Photo by Steven Vance/cc

-This post was generously sponsored by ProjectArmy, providing small businesses with effective marketing solutions they need, with cost certainty and free marketing advice.
+This post was generously sponsored by ProjectArmy, helping small service businesses attract and convert ideal clients with effective marketing solutions.